Richmond, Victoria

 The Richmond District in San Francisco (the area north of Golden Gate Park) was named after Richmond, Victoria, Australia.
 The designer of the Park's Japanese Tea Garden was from Melbourne and bought land in the yet-undeveloped area and named after the then posh suburb of his hometown.

 Landmarks and built environment

 Commercial and government

 Richmond Trader’s Centre is a local shopping centre below an apartment block.
-The centre including a Coles Supermarket, DeMarias Grocer, Cannings Butcher, Gong Cha, Earl Canteen, Sushi & Nori and Cobb Lane.
+The centre includes a Coles Supermarket, DeMarias Grocer, Cannings Butcher, Gong Cha, Earl Canteen, Sushi & Nori and Cobb Lane.

 Cobb Lane is the local artisan bakery in Richmond trader’s centre with an extensive sourdough bread and viennoiserie range.

 Victoria Gardens Shopping Centre is a large modern complex built in 2001 to service the inner eastern suburbs.
 The Loyal Studley Hotel was built in 1891 and is now used as a homewares shop.
 Richmond Power Station was built in 1891.
 The Burnley Theatre is now a commercial homewares shop, but contains some elements of the original interiors, including the foyer and stage.
-450 Swan Street, completed in 1995, combines an old bank and modern building in outstanding example of deconstructivist architecture, by Ashton Raggart McDougall.
+450 Swan Street, completed in 1995, combines an old bank and modern building and is an example of deconstructivist architecture, by Ashton Raggart McDougall.
 Richmond Town Hall is a landmark building currently operated by the City of Yarra, which was built in the 1880s and redecorated during the interwar years.
-Hotels include The Mountain View Hotel, Corner Hotel, The Spread Eagle Hotel, The Rising Sun and The Swan (1890) and many others known for their live music.
+Hotels include the Mountain View Hotel, Corner Hotel, The Spread Eagle Hotel, the Rising Sun and the Swan (1890) and many others known for their live music.

 Housing

 With a large number of small homes in its narrow streets, Richmond has some of Melbourne's best examples of residential architecture from most periods.
-The majority of houses in Richmond are the single fronted victorian style houses built from the 1850s to 1930s.
+The majority of houses in Richmond are the single fronted Victorian style houses built from the 1850s to 1930s.
 Typically these houses are long thin blocks with two bedrooms at the front and family room/kitchen at the back.
 Traditionally the toilet or outhouse was situated at the back of the property outside.

 Notable examples include The Malthouse, a landmark conversion of silos into apartments by award-winning architect Nonda Katsalidis.

 The bluestone terrace homes at 13 & 15 James Street, built in 1857 in the rustic Gothic style for Eneas Mackenzie, a civil servant, are classified by the National Trust and are among the oldest homes remaining in Melbourne.

 Lalor House on Church Street, named after and former home of Eureka Stockade upriser Peter Lalor, is a rich boom-style landmark.